joachim-gassen/botex/docs/getting_started.md

 Select a configuration by number:
 ```

-We suggest that you choose the Guess two Thirds game.
+We suggest that you choose the Guess Two Thirds game.

 ```text
 Select a configuration by number: 1